OpenZeppelin/openzeppelin-inspector/README.md

 ## Scanner Development

 OpenZeppelin Inspector supports a plugin system for custom scanners.
-Scanners can be implemented as Python modules or standalone executables.
+Scanners are implemented as standalone executables.

-For information on creating and integrating your own scanners, refer to the [Scanner Integration Guide](docs/scanner_integration/scanner-integration.mdanner-integration.md).
+For information on creating and integrating your own scanners, refer to the [Scanner Integration Guide](docs/scanner_integration/overview.md).

 ## Contributing